Lucas170620/intro-a-AI-campo-minado/README.md

 ## Training and Running

-Execute `main.py` to train the network and automatically evaluate it over several game rounds:
+Execute `main.py` to train the network and automatically play a round of Minesweeper after each training cycle:

 ```bash
 python main.py